-In a sexual harassment case, if you are successful as a plaintiff, you will receive damages for the lossess you sustained due to the harassment.
+In a sexual harassment case, if you are successful as a plaintiff, you could receive damages for the losses you sustained due to the harassment.

 The following is a list of the most common types of damages you could receive as a plaintiff in a workplace sexual harassment case:

 If you lost your job or faced wrongful termination because of sexual harassment, you are entitled to receive back pay.
 Back pay is compensation you would have received since being wrongfully terminated such as:

 - Any other type of compensation the employee would have earned since they were wrongfully terminated up to the date of a jury award or judgement

 - Vacation or sick pay